-Most women’s breasts are slightly different in size, shape, and position.
-Uneven breasts or nipples are not usually a cause for concern.
+Most people’s breasts are slightly different in size, shape, and position.
+However, uneven breasts or nipples are not usually a cause for concern.

-However, breast tissue or breast density that is significantly uneven has been linked to an increased risk of breast cancer.
-Regular mammograms can test for abnormalities or changes in breast tissue.
+However, breast tissue or breast density that is significantly uneven has links to an

-In this article, we look at the causes and diagnosis of asymmetrical breasts, what is normal, and when to see a doctor.
-We also discuss mammogram results related to asymmetrical breasts and what they mean.
+In this article, we look at the causes and diagnosis of asymmetrical breasts, what is typical, and when to speak with a doctor.
+We also discuss mammogram results relating to asymmetrical breasts and what they mean.

-In most cases, breast asymmetry is perfectly normal.
-In fact, the two sides of the whole body might be slightly different, though any asymmetry may be more noticeable in the breasts.
+In most cases, breast asymmetry is typical.
+The two sides of the whole body might be slightly different, though any asymmetry may be more noticeable in the breasts.

-However, if a person notices a change in the size or shape of one breast, they should see a doctor to find out the cause.
+However, if a person notices a change in the size or shape of one breast, they need to speak with a doctor to determine the cause.

 A significant difference in size or shape between the breasts is less common.
-This does not always cause medical problems, but a doctor can advise on this.
+This does not always cause medical issues, but a doctor can advise on this.

 Uneven breasts are not usually a cause for concern.
-However, it is essential to have regular mammograms to ensure that any breast abnormalities are identified early.
+However, it is essential to have regular mammograms to ensure healthcare professionals can identify breast abnormalities early.

-Any unusual changes in the breast should be checked by a doctor.
-Changes to look out for include:
+Any unusual changes in the breast should undergo an examination by a doctor.
+Changes to look out for

 - a lump in or around the breast